nerabits/Surge-Manual/policy/built-in.md

 Please make sure the interface has a valid route table for the destination address.

-'allow-other-interface=true' means when the desired interface is not available, Surge is allowed to use another interface to setup the connection.
+`allow-other-interface=true` means when the desired interface is not available, Surge is allowed to use another interface to setup the connection.
 Otherwise the connection will fail directly.